 Our work in Pakistan

-Y Care International works in Pakistan in partnership with Church World Service.
+Y Care International works in Pakistan in partnership with Community World Service.
 We work together to support women in Umerkot district in Sindh Province – a particularly poor area of Pakistan – to earn more and have a say in their futures.

 We involve both men and women in work to understand and address gender inequality.
 This ensures young women have the skills and confidence to speak up and claim their rights, and men respect them.